sahahn/parc_scaling/docs/index.md

 ## Project Introduction

-Different parcellations and neuroimaging atlases are ubiquitous in neuroimaging, namely because they allow for a principled reduction of features (which has its own sleuth of benefits).
+Parcellations and neuroimaging atlases are ubiquitous in neuroimaging, namely because they allow for a principled reduction of features.
 This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context (See [Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html)).
 We perform a number of different experiments in order to probe this and related questions in detail.

 ## Base Experiment Setup

-The base experiment conducted within this project was a systematic test of different pre-defined parcellations performance.
+The base experiment conducted within this project was a systematic test of performance of different pre-defined parcellations.
 The structure of the evaluation is shown below:

 ![Outline](https://raw.githubusercontent.com/sahahn/Parcs_Project/master/analyze/Figures/Figure1.png)

 - a).
 This study uses baseline data from the ABCD Study [NDA Collection 3165 Release](https://collection3165.readthedocs.io/en/stable/).
-Specifically, we concatenate participants structural MRI measures to use as input features for ML (See [Input Data](./input_data.html) for more information).
+Specifically, we concatenate participant's structural MRI measures to use as input features for ML (See [Input Data](./input_data.html) for more information).

 - b).
 We test a mix of mostly random and existing parcellations (See [Parcellations](./parcellations.html)).